yeungsl/Replan_API/README.md

 * tornado
 * bokeh

 > Requirements.txt Listed all the dependencies I used.
-So don't run `pip3 install -r requirements.txt` if you want to install all the dependencies.
+So don't run `pip3 install -r requirements.txt` unless you want to install all the dependencies.

 # Usage